HK3-Lab-Team/StructuredGenTutorial/tribe_blog/2_schema_engineering.md

   Input should be `brown` or `white`
 ```

+So far, the Pydantic object `Dog` is an object with two of our desiderata, as it
+1. has a clear structure
+2. contains typological constraints.

-If needed, you can also define custom rules for validation with the function `Field`.
+What if we also had custom rules to include in the schema?
+They can be included with the function `Field`.

 This function allows you to set default values for individual fields in a BaseModel, as well as providing additional metadata (useful for documentation or other processing) or validation constraints (like minimum and maximum values, string length limits, and more).

 ```python
 # Add inside your Dogs class